 Mark Robinson, EIT, is currently studying law at UBC.
 Prior to his return to university he was a Project Coordinator with Urban One Builders, a construction management firm specializing in residential high-rise construction and mixed use development.
 Mark previously graduated in Civil Engineering from UBC and holds a degree in Engineering Science from the University of Toronto.

-Hilary is Founder and CXO of two companies, including Go Get Coaching and Consulting and Nine Little Boxes.
+Hilary is the North America Regional Marketing Director at Integral Group.
+Prior to joining Integral, Hilary was founder and CXO of two companies, including Go Get Coaching and Consulting and Nine Little Boxes.
 Go Get was created to help clients win work by providing timely, professional and efficient proposal management, marketing and business development services and related coaching, consulting and training.
 Nine Little Boxes delivers products and training that help companies large and small maintain positive workplace culture.
 She has over 20 years’ experience in business development, marketing, and employee engagement and broad industry experience.

 Dr. Ali Azizian is a Principal Specialist – Geotechnical/Seismic with Tetra Tech Canada in Vancouver, BC.
 He has consulting and project management experience in geotechnical design and construction of bridge and building foundations, pipelines, and embankment dams.
 He specializes in seismic soil-structure interaction analysis.
 His project experience includes: Evergreen and Canada Line Rapid Transit projects, Port Mann and Golden Ears Bridges, as well as the proposed Kitimat and Pacific NorthWest LNG plants.